-As of December 31, 2015, Prophecy had two employees in Canada, 17 employees and 3 contractors or consultants in Mongolia and 2 employees and 5 contractors or consultants in Bolivia.
-At the date of this AIF the Company has 2 employees in Canada, 17 employees and one consultant in Mongolia and four consultants in Bolivia.
+As of December 31, 2016, Prophecy had two employees and three consultants in Canada, 17 employees in Mongolia, and four employees and one consultant in Bolivia.
 Prophecy relies on and engages consultants on a contract basis to assist the Company to carry on its administrative and exploration/development activities.